Do Protein Supplements Build Muscle?

 Since most men eat meat twice a day, says Dr Berg, protein supplements “probably are not needed” even for someone engaging in strenuous physical activity.

 Both experts agree that a regular and conscientious exercise program geared to your capabilities is the best way to build lean and healthy muscle mass.
-So, stop slurping smoothies.
-And start pumping iron.
+Many people focus on consistent strength training rather than relying on smoothies alone.